dino-/arch-install/README.md

 System

 - Base Memory: 4096 MB
-- Processors: 2
+- Processors: 2 (or 1 is fine, whatever you want)
-- EFI: Enabled
+- EFI: Enabled (IMPORTANT, the installer is expecting this to be an EFI/GPT system)
 - Acceleration: VT-x/AMD-V, Nested Paging, PAE/NX, KVM Paravirt

 Display

 - Video Memory: 128 MB
-- Graphics Controller: VMSVGA
+- Graphics Controller: VMSVGA (VBoxVGA is rumored to work also but I've experienced bugs)

 Storage

-- Controller: SATA Port 0, 8 GB VDI
+- Controller: SATA Port 0, 12 GB VDI

 Network